 Other considerations to make moving around your home easier include:

-- Make sure thresholds are flush with the floor (no bumpy transitions between rooms).
+- Make sure thresholds are flush with the floor (no bumpy transitions between rooms) and remove interior doors.

 - Install grip bars near toilets, showers and bathtubs.

-- Buy bathroom floor mats in bright colors.
+- Buy skid-free bathroom floor mats in bright colors.

 Powerful glasses and magnifiers will allow you to continue to read.
 Large print books are easily available from libraries and online retailers.
 So are audio books.
 Both Windows and Macintosh computers have controls that make it easy for visually impaired people to adjust things like font size and screen contrast.
 And of course, the larger your computer or television screen the better.